Criminal Defense Attorney | Sandpoint, Idaho

 Among his legal accolades, Mr. Powell has been selected by America’s Top 100 Attorneys® in both criminal defense and personal injury law.
 With extremely high standards for selection, less than one-half percent (0.5%) of active attorneys in the United States receive this honor.

-Powell Law Firm represents clients facing a wide variety of criminal charges under Idaho law.
-Practice areas include:
+Powell Law Firm represents clients facing a wide variety of criminal charges in Idaho.

 Driving under the influence of alcohol or drugs is a serious offense in Idaho with significant repercussions.
 For more information, see our DUI Defense Page.